j23414/mini_wdl/README.md

 2. Launch with "Terra" and add to your workspace
 3. Link the relevant inputs and hit "Run Analysis"

+* Either connect a `sequence.fasta` and `metadata.tsv` file pair
+* Or connect a `build.yaml` where you can adjust sampling priorities or run multiple builds.

 ![image of Terra inputs](data/screenshot.png)

 ## Local Testing